CDCgov/prime-fhir-converter/docs/fhir-hl7v2-converter/transforms.md

   This property is extensible; provide an implementation of `ValueSetCollection` to define a custom data provider.
   The following default implementation is provided:
     - `values` - Key value pairs are listed directly in a configuration schema.
 - `schema` - the name of a child schema to process.
-This points to another sender transform schema which will be used with this schema's resource as the focus resource.
+This points to another transform schema which will be used with this schema's resource as the focus resource.
 Cannot be used with `bundleProperty`, `value`, or `valueSet`.
 - `resourceIndex` - the name of a constant with the index of a resource collection.
 Useful to iterate over multiple resources.
 Can only be used with `schema`.